-It’s free.
 Because the company (rather than the job seeker) is the client, you don’t have to pay to be considered for jobs at an agency.

+When you sign up to work with a staffing agency, they ask you about your skills and experience and let you know if they have a job that might be a good fit for you.
 You can also search for jobs on their internal job site.
 Often, they know of job openings that aren’t available on other job sites.
-This is a great way to get help finding job openings.
+It is a great way to get help finding job openings.

 Agencies also offer jobs that last for varying lengths of time.
 These include:

-Temporary Jobs – Companies often look for temporary hires to help during an employee’s absence or period of leave, or during a busy work period.
+Companies often look for temporary hires to help during an employee’s absence or period of leave, or during a busy work period.
 Sometimes they hire temporary workers to complete a particular project.
 These temporary jobs range in length from a couple of weeks to many months.

-Temp-To-Hire Jobs – Also known as temp-to-perm jobs, these positions begin as temporary jobs so that the company can get to know the employee on a trial basis.
+Also known as temp-to-perm jobs, these positions begin as temporary jobs so that the company can get to know the employee on a trial basis.
 Then, if the company is happy with the employee’s work, they will likely hire him or her directly.
 While the staffing agency will typically pay for the worker during the temporary phase, the company will then take over paying the employee when he or she becomes a full-time hire.

-Permanent Jobs – Some staffing agencies hire candidates for permanent positions at companies.
+Some staffing agencies hire candidates for permanent positions at companies.
 In these situations, the agency works more like a traditional recruiter, finding, interviewing, and selecting candidates for the company.
 In this case, the company pays the agency a fee.
 If the company hires an employee, they pay for the employee.

 Many agencies offer a variety of all three of these kinds of jobs, although some specialize.
 For example, Frontline Source Group focuses on hiring temporary workers.

 How to Find the Right Staffing Agency for You